tytydraco/yessleep/out/I_wish_I_had_never_moved_towns_Theyve_got_my_parents_now_theyre_going_to_get_me.md

 –

 The principal was really weird..
 I still remember how weird I felt as he spoke.
+He just handed me my timetable, and told me to obey the rules, expecting me to know what he was talking about.
 His words were stern, and clear.
 It felt like my presence disturbed him or something.
 Other than that, my first day was somewhat okay.
 That day, I found out Rose was in one of my classes so I ended up befriending her.
-I never asked her who they were, though.
+I never asked her who *they* were, though.

 The first two weeks of school were somewhat okay.
 They were normal.
 By the third week, I started noticing how abnormal the school was.

 First, the students.
 Everytime a class started, everyone would say the rules of the school.
 Though, it was more like they would chant them.
 It sounded robotic.
-I always decided to follow them, because I didn't want to get in trouble.
+I always decided to follow them, because I didn't want to get in trouble, and I guessed these were the rules the principal had told me to obey.
 These were what they would say:

 *We cannot speak when the teacher is talking.*